Korean Skincare Mystery: Why Two 'Partion' Products Cost 7X Different - Manufacturer & Ingredient Analysis

 Q. Why is the Olive Young product expensive?A. It contains 5 types of premium whitening functional ingredients including Tranexamic Acid, Arbutin, and Vitamin C derivatives, and requires technical expertise to formulate them stably.
 Also, the volume is 45ml (30+15 promotional set), more than Daiso's 30ml.

-Q. Is the Daiso product effective?A. Daiso Partion is effective for hydration and soothing.
-With 5 types of Hyaluronic Acid and Centella Asiatica Extract, it helps reduce trouble redness and provides moisture.
-However, without whitening·hyperpigmentation improvement ingredients, trace improvement effects are difficult to expect.
+Q. Is the Daiso product effective?A. Daiso Partion is effective for hydration, soothing, and overall brightening.
+High niacinamide content (4th position) helps with skin tone improvement and pore care, while 5 types of Hyaluronic Acid and Centella Asiatica Extract reduce trouble redness and provide moisture.
+However, without intensive hyperpigmentation ingredients (Tranexamic Acid, Arbutin, Vitamin C derivatives), specialized effects for pigmented marks are lower compared to Olive Young's product.

 Q. What does "easy to apply" mean in the Twitter thread?A. Daiso Partion's "easy-to-apply" texture comes from high concentration Hyaluronic Acid + high molecular thickeners.
 Hyaluronic Acid absorbs water to form a gel, creating a smooth, gliding sensation when applied to skin.
 This is a natural difference in product design, not a matter of better or worse.